Pickled Red Onions (30 Minutes!)

 - Easy: This is a simple pickled red onions recipe that require no special skills.
 It’s perfect for beginners and it’ll transform your meals!

-- Quick: Similar to my sumac onion, you only need 15 minutes from start to finish!
-Use a mandoline and you'll be done within 10 minutes!
+- Quick: Similar to my sumac onion, you only need 5 minutes active time, and then about 20 minutes for the brine to be ready.

 - Goes with everything: You can add these to almost any dish, from wraps and sandwiches to rice bowls and salads, these pickled onions always elevate the dish!